Friday, October 12, 2018

 While you are in your job, discover what your gifts and desires are.
 You may be gifted as an entrepreneur, a disciple-maker or organizational leader—the list is endless.
 To discover how God has wired you, you might work with internationals in your community to see the challenges of language, culture and doing ministry while working.
 This would give you a taste for cross-cultural ministry.
 Try other ministry areas to see your giftedness.
 Discover what areas are both exciting and use your God-given gifts.
 This process could take several years of trying and testing various areas of service.

 What you don’t want to do is to put your career on auto-pilot and buy into the money-making syndrome.
-That will lead to years of 60 hour work weeks that may have great monetary impact, but leave you feeling you less than satisfied.
+That will lead to years of 60 hour work weeks that may have great monetary impact, but leave you feeling less than satisfied.

 At your age, you are just discovering where God might use your gifts and abilities.
 Enjoy the process.
 Keep your eye on where those things might be best used.
 Try lots of different ways to serve others.